Air Force Base Waterkloof: Controversy

-A flight full of Indian citizens who had come to attend a wedding of the Gupta family landed at Waterkloof airbase.
-This was in contravention of South African law since the airbase is classified as a National Key Point.
+On 30 April 2013 a flight full of Indian citizens who had come to attend a wedding of the Gupta family landed at Waterkloof airbase.
+This was in contravention of South African law since the airbase is classified as a National Key Point; in theory not available to be used for personal air travel by unaffiliated private individuals.
 It was later alleged that former president Jacob Zuma is the one who ordered the flight to land.
+The incident would later earn the moniker "Guptagate" in the South African media.